Prodigy75000/PocketRust/README.md

 # PocketRust

-A clean-room Game Boy and Game Boy Color emulator core, written from scratch in Rust.
-No C, no bindings, no lifted code, just the hardware modelled from the docs.
+A clean-room Game Boy and Game Boy Color emulator core written from scratch in Rust.

-Built for fun.
-The CPU passes Blargg's full `cpu_instrs` suite and `instr_timing`, the PPU renders `dmg-acid2` and `cgb-acid2`, and it boots the great majority of the commercial library.
+No C, no bindings, and no lifted code, just the hardware modeled from the docs.
+The core passes major CPU timing and graphics compatibility tests and runs most commercial Game Boy and Game Boy Color titles.

 ## Status